Sokolov57/common-deque/README.md

 details are identical when possible.
 It depends on `iterate` because I am planning to add an iterate clause for it.

-The only thing working at the moment is circular buffer.
 I'm planning to upgrade it
 to the point where it can actually be used by other people.
 A lot of repeating code, probably need macros, the style is also poor, some design stuff is questionable.